 What do you think when you make errors in Greek?

-Instead of focusing on my success of finally speaking the language, I was focusing all my energy on avoiding the errors.
+At some point, self-consciousness kicked in.
+I remember that instead of focusing on my success of finally speaking French, I was focusing all my energy on avoiding the errors.

 At all costs.